 Obviously, thinking about, discussing and planning the end of our lives is never easy.
 As a matter of fact, it’s often extremely disturbing for everyone involved.
 However, postponing important matters will only lead to much worse complications in the future.
 In this post, we’ll discuss the basics of End-of-Life planning.

-What End-of-Life Planning?
+What is End-of-Life Planning?

 First and foremost, an End-of-Life plan is an estate planning document.
 It allows the individual to plan how they wish to be memorialized by their families.
 Also, it details how they want to be laid to rest following their passing.